githubEdit

 Submit your feedback

 RoboRewsty pulls from this documentation site to provide answers.
 The more content we add to our documentation, the more refined RoboRewsty's answers will be.
 If you're not satisfied with his response to a specific question, let us know so we can improve it!
 After each response, you'll have the option to give RoboRewsty’s answer a quick thumbs up 👍 or down👎.
-If you choose humbs down 👎, a Tell us why text box appears to collect more detailed feedback.
+If you choose thumbs down 👎, a Tell us why text box appears to collect more detailed feedback.

 Last updated